julelang/manual/src/concurrency/concurrency-model.md

 ## Data Races

 Data races are undefined and must be prevented by the developer.
 Any data race present in the program can be handled by the compiler in any way.
-In some cases, this can lead the compiler to apply optimizations by relying on the data with the data race.
+In some cases, this can lead the compiler to apply optimizations by relying on the data with a data race.
 Some optimizations can also make debugging difficult.
 Therefore, data race situations in concurrent programming must be carefully considered and synchronized.

 ## Channels